bifurcation/tls-pake/draft-barnes-tls-pake.md

 (see Section 3.1 of {{!I-D.irtf-cfrg-spake2}}):

 * A DH group `G` of order `p*h`, with `p` a large prime
+* Fixed elements M and N for the group
 * A hash function `H`
 * A password `p`